 Where to rent: Lake Billy Chinook Houseboats and Cove Palisades Marina

 Known for its party coves where boaters gather to enjoy music and each other's company, the lake offers 54,000 acres of water, the expansive Lake of the Ozarks State Park, and numerous marinas.
 Boaters can stop at the scenic Bridal Cave, a top family attraction where visitors can see giant stalactites and stalagmites.
 Lake of the Ozarks is about 2½ hours from Kansas City and St. Louis.

 Norris Lake is the largest reservoir along the Tennessee River's many tributaries, and despite numerous marinas on the shores of this lake, it still has a peaceful atmosphere thanks to hundreds of miles of a wild, forested shoreline.
 Boaters should not miss the many coves and picturesque tree-lined inlets.
 Anglers will also be interested to know the largest brown trout ever caught in the Tennessee was hooked here.

 Where to rent: Beach Island Resort & Marina, Flat Hollow Marina, and Norris Lake Houseboat Rentals

-This massive lake -- over 1,679 square miles with a shoreline of 25,000 miles -- straddles parts Ontario, Manitoba, and Minnesota, and it gets high marks from boaters for its beauty.
+This massive lake — more than 1,679 square miles with a shoreline of 25,000 miles — straddles parts of Ontario, Manitoba, and Minnesota, and it gets high marks from boaters for its beauty.
 Boaters may not see many people during their trips here, according to Houseboating.org, but they will likely see all sorts of animals, including bears, deer, and pelicans.
 This lake, which has thousands of islands, is best visited during summer when the water temperatures are more inviting.

 Where to rent: Ontario Wilderness Houseboat Rental and Houseboat Adventures